Exercise can help prevent sarcopenia

 While sarcopenia may not be something anyone has heard of, the symptoms are easily recognizable – fatigue, a feeling of weakness and a loss of muscle strength.
 In fact, sarcopenia is just a fancy term for the common, age-related decline to which many have grown accustomed.

 However, HealthNewsDigest.com suggests that regular exercise can help maintain muscle mass and actually prevent the disease altogether – in fact, one study has suggested that “after one year of strength training, women’s bodies were 15 to 20 years more youthful.”

 Sarcopenia can start setting in as early as the mid-40s, especially if one doesn’t lead an active lifestyle.
 Sedentary adults may be most at risk, so it’s crucial to try and start moving, even if that means just taking a stroll every day down the street.

-Seniors who don't often exercise are also at a higher risk for falls and may want to invest in a medical alert system.
+Seniors who don’t often exercise are also at a higher risk for falls and may want to consider medical alert systems.
 This device can enable them to instantly send a personal emergency response message if they require assistance.

 And it may also be wise to start being more physically active.
 Experts suggest that older adults should consult with a doctor about an exercise program that’s right for them and slowly begin training in increments.